sohailokzz/Dices_App/README.md

 ## Getting Started

-This is the third app that I developed in Flutter.
+This is the third app that I developed in Flutter during my learning of Flutter Development.

 A few resources to get you started if this is your first Flutter project: